-Cloud in a can
+Cloud in a Can

 Cloud in a can does what it says on the tin.
 (I'm sorry, I couldn't resist.)
-Cloud in a can is a hyperconverged cluster that comes with a hypervisor and self-service cloud software pre-installed.
+Cloud in a can is a hyper-converged cluster that comes with a hypervisor and self-service cloud software pre-installed.
 Stratoscale is a good example, and one that can also be a hybrid cloud.

-Cloud as a service
+Cloud as a Service

 Cloud as a service an offering where a vendor installs and manages a cloud offering on-premises.
 They may or may not also run their own cloud which may or may not be connected as another region on which the organization can instantiate workloads.
-This cloud as a service may or may not be able to move, instantiate or control workloads on service provider clouds or public clouds.
+This cloud as a service may or may not be able to move, instantiate or control workloads on services provider clouds or public clouds.

 Hypergrid is an example of a player here.
 Cisco's Metacloud is another.